matthewkastor/WTF-O-Vision/README.md

 Copy this branch and you will have a copy of the WTF-O-Vision and all its documentation.

-If you would rather disregard the docs you should copy the main branch instead. https://github.com/matthewkastor/WTF-O-Vision/tree/master
+Disregard the main branch, it will not be updated.